AU-CDS/assignment-3---rnns-for-text-generation-Olihaha/README.md

 lowering batch_size to 16 in the create model function and the epoch to 50 in hopes that this will significantly lower cpu usage. still crashing even with massivly lowered restrictions, unsure what to change.

+#tried using the fastest avaialble machine on ucloud and both running through normal scripts and a jupiter notebook, having same error on both.